govuk-one-login/life-events-platform/doc/architecture/decisions/0005-queue-api.md

     participant GDX
     participant HMPO
     participant DWP
+    participant Other department

     DWP ->> GDX: Onboarding, client generation

     HMPO ->>+ GDX: Notification of death
+    GDX ->> DWP: Notification of death
-    GDX ->>-DWP: Notification of death
+    GDX ->>- Other department: Notification of death

 ```

 For this proof of concept, the key API calls will be